On estimation of the Orey index for a class of Gaussian processes: Generalized Orey index for the second order stochastic processes

-\begin{proof} The proof of the lemma repeats the outlines of the proof of limits of the logarithmic ratios (see Annex A.4 in \cite{tr}).
+\begin{proof} The proof of the lemma follows the outlines of calculation of limits of the logarithmic ratios (see Annex A.4 in \cite{tr}).
 For completeness we give this proof in Appendix. \end{proof}